softbank-robotics-america/pepper-chat-yelp-dialogflow-module/README.md

 # pepper-chat-yelp-module-dfv2

 This module provides functionality to explore Yelp conversationally through a Pepper running the SBRA Pepper Chat solution, using a Dialogflow V2 chatbot.
-It must be used in conjunction with the (Pepper Chat Dialogflow Fulfillment Library)[https://github.com/softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library]
+It must be used in conjunction with the [Pepper Chat Dialogflow Fulfillment Library](https://github.com/softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library).

 ## Usage
 ### Agent